BarryLiuCQ/RoboND-Kinematics-Project/README.md

 Theta 6 error is: 0.00251871

 **These theta errors may not be a correct representation of your code, due to the fact
-that the arm can have muliple positions.
-It is best to add your forward kinmeatics to
+that the arm can have multiple positions.
+It is best to add your forward kinematics to
 confirm whether your code is working or not**